What Is Argon Gas?

 - Soundproofing characteristics,

 - Reduces the possibility of condensation and frost,

 - It can be used in all climates due to the gas being sealed in-between the panes of glass, creating a leak-proof barrier,

-- It has the ability to block ultraviolet rays,
+- It can block ultraviolet rays,

-- Argon-gas can be put into all different commercial sized windows depending on how they are going to be used,
+- Argon-gas can be put into all different commercial-sized windows depending on how they are going to be used,

 - Argon will never corrode the window,